- Advantages of solid-phase synthesis

 After phosphoramidite coupling, capping and oxidation, the DMT protecting group at the 5'-end of the resin-bound DNA chain must be removed so that the primary hydroxyl group can react with the next nucleotide phosphoramidite.
 Deprotection with trichloroacetic acid in dichloromethane is rapid and quantitative.
 An orange colour is produced by cleaved DMT carbocation, which absorbs in the visible region at 495 nm.
 The intensity of this absorbance is used to determine the coupling efficiency.
 Most commercially available DNA synthesizers have hardware to measure and record the trityl yield for each cycle so that the efficiency of synthesis can be monitored in real time.

 The cycle is repeated, once for each base, to produce the required oligonucleotide.

-The importance of a high average stepwise yield (coupling efficiency) is illustrated in Table 2 which shows its effect on the overall percentage yield of oligonucleotides of various lengths.
+The importance of a high average stepwise yield (coupling efficiency), and its effect on the overall yield of oligonucleotide synthesis, is illustrated below.